-This chapter provides an overview of performing Distance-to-Fault (DTF) measurements with the E7000B (E7060B) SitePROFILER.
-While reflection measurements express a cell site's RF transmission efficiency, DTF measurements identify the location of a specific fault within the cable and antenna system.
+This chapter provides an overview of performing Distance-to-Fault (DTF) measurements with E7000L SitePROFILER.
+While reflection measurements express a cell site's RF transmission efficiency, DTF measurements actually identify the location of a specific fault (impedance mismatch) within the cable and antenna system.